CyberFlameGO/svnpython/Doc/howto/regex.rst

 and :meth:`end` return the starting and ending index of the match. :meth:`span` returns both start and end indexes in a single tuple.
 Since the :meth:`match` method only checks if the RE matches at the start of a string, :meth:`start` will always be zero.
-However, the :meth:`search` method of patterns scans through the string, so  the match may not start at zero in that case. ::
+However, the :meth:`search` method of :class:`RegexObject` instances scans through the string, so  the match may not start at zero in that case. ::

    >>> print p.match('::: message')